 Partner at Amereller

-Dr. Kilian Bälz is a partner at Amereller, an international law firm focusing on the MENA Region with offices in Cairo, Tripoli, Damascus, Erbil, Baghdad, and Dubai.
-He focuses his practice on finance and projects, particularly in energy and telecom sectors, and represents clients in arbitration proceedings.
-Kilian has been involved in high-profile disputes involving Libyan parties and issues related to fragile statehood.
-He has published widely on Middle Eastern business law and is a regular speaker at conferences.
-In 2008, he was a fellow at Harvard Law School.
+Dr. Kilian Bälz is a partner at Amereller, an international law firm focusing on the MENA Region.
+He specializes in finance and projects, particularly in the energy and telecom sectors, and represents clients in arbitration proceedings.
+Kilian has been involved in high-profile disputes involving Libyan parties and issues such as liability for damage caused by militia, the legal status of public authorities in fragile states, denial of justice, and dual government structures.
+He has published widely on Middle Eastern business law and was a fellow at Harvard Law School in 2008.

 Lamia R Matta